Gerald Phiri Jr dismisses return to Nomads

-Flames and Baroka FC midfielder Gerald Phiri Jr has laughed off rumours linking him to his return to Mighty Wanderers.
+Flames and Baroka FC midfielder Gerald Phiri Jr has laughed off rumours linking him to a return to Mighty Wanderers.

 Writing on his Facebook page, the left-footed soccer star has said news about his return to the Lali Lubani boys should be treated as rumours.